60 Month Lifetime Limit on FIP Benefits

 When Do I Find Out if My Request is Granted?

 Your income maintenance worker will look at the reasons you give for asking for an exemption.
 Your worker will determine if you should be exempt from the 60-month limit due to a hardship.
-The decision should be made no later than 30 days after DHS gets your written request.

 If your request is granted, you will be eligible to receive benefits for six more months.
 There is no limit on the number of hardship exemptions a family may get over time.
 But, for each six-month extension, the family must negotiate and sign a new Family Investment Agreement (FIA).